-Scrum Master supports the development team by teaching and explainig doubts about scrum processes, self-management and inter-functionality.
-He does this by observing the team's behavior and then performing the appropriate coaching to improve and improve the team's behavior in problematic or incorrectly performed elements.
-It also helps to solve obstacles limiting the development team's progress, such as the lack of appropriate tools or skills (suggesting a solution).
-If necessary, when asked, it also supports the course of Scrum events (meetings) in which he normally does not have to participate.
+Scrum Master supports the development team by teaching and explaining doubts about scrum processes, self-management, and inter-functionality.
+SM does it by observing the team's behavior and then performing the appropriate coaching to improve the team's behavior in problematic or incorrectly performed elements.
+SM also helps to solve problems limiting the development team's progress, such as the lack of appropriate tools or skills (suggesting a solution).
+If necessary and when asked, SM also supports the course of Scrum events (meetings) in which he normally does not have to participate.

-It also supports the entire Organization by implementing Scrum processes, planning how to use them correctly in the company, and teaches and helps employees (not just Scrum teams) to understand and work in the Scrum framework.
+Scrum Master also supports the entire Organization by implementing Scrum processes, planning how to use them correctly in the company, teaching and helping employees (not just Scrum teams) to understand the Scrum framework.

 The next person who receives help from Scrum Master is the Product Owner.
-It is supported in terms of planning product development in an empirical environment and how to maximize value when planning work (functionalities) to be carried out by a development team.
-The Scrum Master also coachs the Product Owner in terms of tools and techniques in effectively performing their work in accordance with Scrum.
-As with the development team, he (SM) can assist in carrying out scrum events.
+PO role is supported in terms of planning product development in an empirical environment and maximizing value when planning work (functionalities) to be carried out by a development team.
+The Scrum Master also coaches the Product Owner in terms of tools and techniques used in effectively performing their work in accordance with Scrum.
+As with the development team, SM can assist in carrying out scrum events.

-PO is not the team leader, but is the "commander" and person responsible for the product.
-It is very important for the person performing this function to be able to efficiently make decisions regarding the developed functionalities (product), for example in the case of a query / problem from the development team.
+PO is not the team leader, but the "commander" and person responsible for the product.
+It is very important for the person performing this function to be able to efficiently make decisions regarding the developed functionalities (product), for example in the case of a query/problem in the development team.
 This function cannot be a collective, and the person performing this function cannot be only an intermediary and "documenter" of stakeholder recommendations.
-Must have their full confidence, but also understanding in what direction to develop the product and what are the priorities.
+PO must have their full confidence, but also a deep understanding of the direction of the product development and the priorities.

-To sum up, we meet three roles in Scrum.
-A development team responsible for achieving the goal, a Product Owner responsible for the product vision and a Scrum Master who supports them so that they can perform their tasks in the empirical Scrum environment.
+To sum up, we have three main roles in Scrum: a development team responsible for achieving the goal, a Product Owner responsible for the product vision and a Scrum Master who supports them so they can perform their tasks in the empirical Scrum environment.

-All these roles are very important and necessary in Scrum framework.
-Each role is an important part of the Scrum structure.
+All these roles are important and necessary in a Scrum framework.
+Each role is a significant part of the Scrum structure.
 Members of the Scrum team performing the roles described in the article complement each other and allow achieving the goals set at each stage of work.